saikirangurijal/cloudcentersuite/Content/NoSQL Databases/Cassandra Cluster/README.md

 The Packer Service bundle consists of the following files:

 Shell script:
- - service: The script will set all required environmental variables and installs necessary packages also invokes all external life cycle action.
+ - service: The script will set all required environmental variables and installs necessary packages also invokes all agent life cycle action.

 SQL file:
  - dbsetup: The script will create Keyspace on cassandra db with replication factor.